What Steve Eats

 📖Variations

-Make them vegan - Use an equal amount of oil instead of butter and your preferred milk alternative instead of dairy milk.
-For the eggs, use 3 tablespoons of ground flax seed mixed with ½ cup of water.
+Make them vegan: Use an equal amount of oil in place of butter, and your preferred milk alternative in place of dairy milk.
+For the eggs, use 3 tablespoons of ground flaxseed mixed with ½ cup of water.
 Let this sit for 5 minutes before adding to the batter.

 Add cinnamon - A few pinches of cinnamon would make a nice flavor addition to the batter